 While viewing finished photos of a log home can be helpful, it can also be distracting because everyone has different tastes.
 The interior character of any home is influenced strongly by the choice of colors, flooring, furnishings, decor, cabinetry etc. What is appealing to one person might be unpleasant to another.
 Whenever you see finished photos of a log home interior, try to picture it finished in your personal style.

 Not anymore!
 Pioneer log cabins often had very small windows (glass had to be transported many miles in wagons or on pack animals) and large windows were not always desirable when the single pane glass could result in heat loss.

-Advanced chinking techniques are far superior to previous methods and new synthetic products expand and contract with the changing temperature.
-The many color options available allow you to create the finished look you desire; a color matching the log finish will make the chinking blend in so it virtually disappears, while a contrasting color adds a different character altogether.
+Advanced chinking techniques are far superior to previous methods and new synthetic products expand and contract with temperature fluctuations.
+The many color options available allow you to create the finished look you desire; a color matching the log finish will make the chinking blend in so it virtually disappears, while a contrasting color adds heritage charm.